 Let the seeds germinate for the next 7 to 10 days at a temperature ranging between 68° – 72° degrees Fahrenheit (20° – 22° C).

-Once the seeds have germinated, let the seedling germinated for another 4 to 6 weeks before transplanting them to their permanent locations.
+Once the seeds have germinated, let the seedlings germinate for another 4 to 6 weeks before transplanting them to their permanent locations.

-Perennial Salvia nemorosa plants are generally free of most serious disease and pest problems.
+Perennial Salvia nemorosa plants are generally free of the most serious disease and pest problems.

-As long as pests are concerned, whiteflies, aphids, and scale are occasional visitors.
+As long as pests are concerned, whiteflies, aphids, thrips, and scale are occasional visitors.

 Fortunately, these are relatively easy to get rid of and prevent with prompt action.